 Why Getting Legal Help for Hazing Allegations Is Vital

-In numerous colleges across the U.S., hazing is a common initiation rite for sorority and fraternity pledges.
-Despite its prevalence, it is illegal.
-Students who are accused of hazing may face serious consequences.
-If they are criminally prosecuted, they may face the possibility of jail or prison time, depending on what occurred.
-Even if an accused student is not prosecuted criminally, the student may still face college disciplinary action up to and including expulsion.
+In colleges across the U.S., hazing is a common initiation rite for sorority and fraternity pledges, but it is also a violation of those college’s Codes of Student Conduct.
+Students who are accused of hazing violations may face college disciplinary action anywhere from a warning up to expulsion.
 Because of the potentially severe consequences, it is advisable for students who have been accused of hazing to seek legal counsel as soon as possible.

 What is Hazing?

 • the imposition of strenuous, often humiliating, tasks as part of a program of rigorous physical training and initiation.

 • humiliating and sometimes dangerous initiation rituals, especially as imposed on college students seeking membership to a fraternity or sorority.

 Hazing can be as innocuous as learning to recite the Greek alphabet, memorizing the organization’s history, interviewing with current members, or volunteering at the local nursing home.
 However, hazing also often involves binge drinking, humiliation, physical activity to the point of exhaustion, and other dangerous activities that put teens at risk.